Plentyaway/TEMPLATE-calculator/README.md

 ## Grading
 This project is worth 20 points.
 - Functionality (10 points): Does it work?
 Did you add features?
+Did you customize how it looked?
 - Documentation (10 points): Is the code organized and easy to understand?
 Do you explain what things are *supposed* to do?

 ## Branches